AndersDeath/diary2/000-current.md

 # 25 March - Saturday - Yerevan - 177 day of immigration

 We were on Blade Runner 2 today.
 It was 4th time when I watched this movie.
 I really like aesthetic part of it.
 Cyberpunk pluse anti utopia make it.
 Wa were walking also.
 I don't feel good today.
 It's sad honestly.
 I thought that these kind of problems ended but they didn't.
+Ksusha is going to Russian on Monday.